 Not sure what a 'genome' is?
 See the Simple guide to the science for an introduction to the biology behind B1MG.

-Researchers and clinicians will be able to analyse information about our genome together with our clinical and diagnostic information.
-This will enable them identify patterns that help predict the future development of disease, detect illness earlier, and determine the most effective interventions to improve health.
+Researchers and clinicians will be able to compare people's genetic and clinical information at the same time.
+This will help them detect illnesses earlier, predict the development of disease, and decide on the best ways to improve health.

-Improvements in personalised medicine approaches are predicted to make national health systems more efficient and cost-effective, and the development of new pharmacogenomics (how genes affect a person's response to a drug) will stimulate innovation and new products across the healthcare industry.
+Improvements in personalised medicine will make national health systems more efficient and cost-effective, and new insights into how genes affect a person's response to a drug will stimulate innovation and new products across the healthcare industry.

 Serena Scollen (Head of Human Genomics and Translational Data, ELIXIR)